-Proxies aren’t encrypted like VPNs and all it takes is a shady host to steal your information.
-Unfortunately, you’ll have no way of telling if your data has been breached because all of your information needs to go through that host.
+Proxies aren’t encrypted like VPNs, and all it takes is a shady host to steal your information.
+Unfortunately, you’ll have no way of telling if your data has been breached because all of your information goes through that proxy host that you choose.

 If you use multiple programs for your internet surfing, you’ll be forced to configure the proxy’s information for each specific browser.
 While this isn’t difficult to fix, it’s an annoyance compared to the easy setup of VPNs and Smart DNS proxies.

 If you want to add security to the connection, consider a VPN.
 They work generally the same as a proxy, but they offer enhanced privacy, are simple to setup, and can still give you access to regionally-limited sites.

 The only downside to using a VPN over a simple proxy is the higher cost.
 Still, this could be worth your money if security is a concern.